nyergler/nyergler.github.io/content/posts/2007-03-06-for-some-definition-of-online.md

 ![][4]

-So can someone explain to me how “completely inaccessible due to a massive <span class="caps">DDOS</span> attack” (my words) is in any way equivalent to “online”?
+So can someone explain to me how “completely inaccessible due to a massive DDOS attack” (my words) is in any way equivalent to “online”?